UX Research: Autsera

-Me and my colleague looked at both sets (observations and questionnaire responses) of data and ranked the struggles on a spectrum in the persona.
+My colleague and I examined both sets (observations and questionnaire responses) of data and ranked the struggles on a spectrum in the persona.
 This was done to show future product designers the issues they are going to commit to solving through some application (e.g Virtual Reality, social stories, games etc).

 Another persona was created for parents but involved my colleague and founder of Autsera creating it.
-The personas was created using Google Slides.
+The personas were created using Google Slides.

-The persona was able to show the wide range of problems children with autism faced.
+The persona was able to show a wide range of problems children with autism faced.

 User Journeys and Competitor Review

 To aid future product designers we created typical user journeys children with autism face.
 The user journeys provided context for issues faced by Autsera's main target audience and that product designers gravitate to the pain points.
 We also created user journeys for parents to show their issues too.
 The user journey was created using Miro.